+Many people facing a divorce have questions about the Arizona divorce process.
 A divorce, or dissolution of marriage as it is referred to legally, is the court procedure used to end a marriage.
 The individual who “starts” the divorce is termed the Petitioner, while the other party in the divorce is termed the Respondent.
-Either spouse may begin the Arizona divorce process by filing a petition for divorce, but one or the other must have been a resident of the state of Arizona for at least 90 days before filing.
-The first step to begin the Arizona divorce process in Arizona is to determine that the marriage is “irretrievably broken.”
+Either spouse may begin a divorce in Arizona by filing a petition for dissolution of marriage, but one or the other must have been a resident of the state of Arizona for at least 90 days before filing.
+The first step to beginning a divorce in Arizona is to determine that the marriage is “irretrievably broken.”

-If you are at all unsure of the legal procedures and laws pertaining to your divorce case, you should contact an experienced Arizona divorce attorney as soon as possible.
-In some cases, a judge could order your spouse (or ex-spouse) to pay all or part of your attorney’s fees accumulated as a result of the proceedings.
+If you are at all unsure of the Arizona divorce process and laws about your divorce case, you should contact an experienced Arizona divorce attorney as soon as possible.
+In some situations, a judge could order your spouse (or ex-spouse) to pay all or part of your lawyer’s fees accumulated as a result of the proceedings.

-Once you have contacted Arizona family law experts and obtained legal representation for your divorce, they will ensure all necessary documentation is filed and compliance with the Arizona divorce process and procedures as necessary.
+Once you have contacted an Arizona family law attorney and obtained legal representation for your divorce, they will ensure all necessary documentation is filed and compliance with the Arizona rules of procedure as needed.
 If you were filing for Dissolution of Marriage as the Petitioner, the list of necessary documentation would begin with an actual Petition for Dissolution of Marriage and associated documents.

-Once the Dissolution of Marriage and associated documents are filed, the other spouse (Respondent) has 20 days to respond after being served if served in Arizona or 30 days to respond if they are not an Arizona resident and were served outside of Arizona.
-If the Respondent fails to respond within the 20 (or 30) day time period, the Petitioner may file for a default.
-Once this request is filed, the Respondent has only 10 to 15 days to respond; depending upon how they were served with the Motion and Application for Entry of Default (i.e., personally served or mailed).
-If the 10 day rule applies and the Motion was mailed, the other party receives an additional five days to file an Answer to avoid the default.
+Once the Dissolution of Marriage and related documents are filed, the other spouse (Respondent) has 20 days to respond after being served if served in Arizona or 30 days to respond if they are not an Arizona resident and were served outside of Arizona.
+If the Respondent fails to respond within the 20 (or 30) day period, the Petitioner may file for a default.
+Once this request is filed, the Respondent has only 10 to 15 days to respond; depending on how they were served with the Motion and Application for Entry of Default (i.e., personally served or mailed).
+If the 10-day rule applies and the Motion was sent, the other party receives an additional five days to file an Answer to avoid the default.
 If they do not, they run the risk that the divorce is granted on the terms of the Petitioner.

-If the Respondent does not respond and is properly defaulted, the Decree of Dissolution of Marriage may cover major issues including:
+If the Respondent does not respond and is correctly defaulted, the Decree of Dissolution of Marriage may cover major issues including:

-Determination of custody, parenting time and child support
+- Determination of custody and parenting time for the children and child support

-Division of property that was obtained throughout the marriage/affirmation of property that was owned by either spouse prior to the marriage to the individual who owned it.
+- Division of property that was obtained throughout the marriage/affirmation of property that was owned by either spouse before the marriage to the individual who owned it

-- Determination of responsibility for debts accrued during the marriage as well as affirmation of debts accrued by either spouse prior to marriage.
+- Determination of responsibility for debts accrued during the marriage as well as affirmation of debts accrued by either spouse before marriage

-Determination of responsibility for attorney fees, costs, etc.
+- Determination of liability for attorney fees, costs, etc